 C.J. holds her son, A.J., 2, while he washes his hands all by himself like a big boy on Oct.
 4, 2020.
 Unenrolled from preschool and swim class after one parent was laid off, the toddler, an only child, adjusts to a new routine during the COVID-19 pandemic.

-A.J. enjoys cake on his third birthday while family members are watching him on a video call on Oct.
-25, 2020.
+A.J. enjoys cake on his third birthday while family members are watching him on a video call.
 Having family overseas, he is already familiar with video calls, but now he receives them from family members in the U.S., as well.

 A.J. plays at a nearby park at sunset on April 11, 2020.